Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Discussion

-In the technical aspect, our study suggests that the opacity of GenAI interactions, both in how prompts are crafted by journalists and in how outputs are generated by GenAI, renders shared understanding and joint decision-making difficult.
-This dual black-boxing of human prompting and machine generation creates asymmetries in editor–journalist collaboration, echoing prior HCI and CSCW concerns about collaboration breakdowns in common ground when collaborators cannot access or reconstruct one another’s interactions with complex systems \cite{carroll2006awareness,fischer2004social,ackerman2013sharing}.
-Editors, in our study, expressed a reluctance to incorporate GenAI into collaborative routines precisely because they lack technical mechanisms for auditability, revision tracking, or interpretive control.
+In the technical aspect, our study suggests that the opacity of GenAI interactions—both in how prompts are crafted by journalists and in how outputs are generated by the model—renders shared understanding and joint decision-making difficult, a dynamic that participants referred to as “dual black-boxing.”
+This dual black-boxing of human prompting and machine generation creates asymmetries in editor–journalist collaboration, echoing prior HCI and CSCW concerns about collaboration breakdowns in common ground when collaborators cannot access or reconstruct one another’s interactions with complex systems \cite{carroll2006awareness,ackerman2013sharing}.

 Furthermore, from the cultural aspect, individual GenAI use tends to remain private, informal, and even stigmatized, which Goffman might call backstage behavior \cite{goffman1949presentation}.
 Goffman \cite{goffman1949presentation} distinguishes between “frontstage” behavior, where individuals perform in alignment with institutional norms and expectations, and “backstage” behavior, which is concealed from public view and often deviates from formal roles.
 In our study, journalists’ use of GenAI largely occupies this backstage space: it is done alone, without disclosure, and often with ambivalence about its legitimacy.
 This concealment has important implications for how collaborative GenAI practices do or do not take shape.
 Because GenAI use is hidden, it resists normalization: it cannot be scrutinized, iterated upon, or collectively stabilized.
 As a result, organizations struggle to build legitimate, durable, and visible practices around AI collaboration.